 To the right of the House of Wonders you will see the Old Fort, built by the Omani Arabs in the 17th century.
 Entrance into the fort is free.
 The courtyard, once part of the fortifications, is now where some of the town events are celebrated.
 (Including the Zanzibar International Film Festival, the largest film and arts festival in East Africa)

-Now that the waterfront historical area is done, you are in for a real treat.
-Walk the narrow streets and alleys of Stone Town and discover the culture of Zanzibar.
 Take note of the intricately carved wooden doorways – Zanzibar is known for these!
 Visit the shops for aromatic spices, and gorgeous textiles.
-Stop by the home where Freddie Mercury was born.
+Stop by the home where Freddie Mercury, songwriter and lead vocalist for the rock group Queen, was born.

 Have a meal in Stone Town.
 We always end our travels with a special dinner with a view.
 Zanzibar offered many options, but we chose the Rooftop Tea House at Emerson on Hurumzi.
 After removing our shoes, we sat on pillows and were treated to what was described as a traditional Persian wedding feast.
 Three courses of extraordinary food accompanied by taarab music.